Roadmap out of lockdown announced 22nd February 2021:

 Can cleaners still work in clients homes?

-Moving to a new house is also permitted and our End of Tenancy cleaners will continue to work during ‘Tier 2’ and ‘Tier 3’.
+Moving home is also permitted and our End of Tenancy cleaners will continue to work during the National Lockdown.

 During a cleaning visit:

 We will only attend pre-booked appointments.
-On arrival to the home/business premise, at regular intervals throughout, and when leaving the property staff will wash their hands using soap and water for minimum of 20 seconds.
+On arrival to the home and/or business premise, at regular intervals throughout, and when leaving the property staff will wash their hands using soap and water for minimum of 20 seconds.
 Should facilities to wash their hands not be available, alcohol-based hand sanitisation will be used, and staff will carry these on their person at all times.

 The health and wellbeing of clients and staff remains the highest priority for us.

 How can you help and support your cleaner?